JorgeIvanPuyo/vetflow-platform/docs/multitenancy-strategy.md

 - exams
 - exam results
 - attachments
-- future inventory items
+- inventory items and movements
-- future appointments
+- appointments and follow-ups

 ## Isolation Principle
 No query should return business data without filtering by `tenant_id`.